BSN-Spartan/Meta-Transaction/README.md

 - `gasPrice` – the fee paid by the sender per unit of Gas
 - `nonce` – the number of transactions that the sender has sent

 Note that the `signature` field allows anyone to verify that the transaction was signed by the sender.
 When sending the transaction to the blockchain, the sender will pay the gas fee, and the verified transaction will be submitted to the node.
-Then the node will broadcast this transaction in the blockchain network. **If this transaction is sent to an intermediary that can help the sender pay the gas fee and execute the transaction, then this is a meta transaction**.
+The node will then  broadcast this transaction in the blockchain network. **If this transaction is sent to an intermediary that can help the sender pay the gas fee and execute the transaction, then this is a meta transaction**.

 How can we achieve this?
 We embed a meta transaction inside an ordinary transaction, and then the intermidiary signs that meta transaction, and specifies the recipient address as the address of the meta-transaction smart contract.
 Therefore, the gas fee will be paid by the intermediary.
 After receiving a meta transaction, the meta transaction smart contract will verify the signature information of the meta transaction.
 After confirmation, the meta transaction will be executed by the meta transaction smart contract.